Ysgol Llywelyn Pupil Development Grant Statement 2020/21

 - Investment in literacy, numeracy and technology resources to enhance learning and life opportunities.

-- Rhyl Learning Community (RLC) Research Project in partnership with CIERIE (Bangor University and GwE) to support evaluation of existing interventions and facilitate ongoing research aimed at improving standards and wellbeing outcomes for current and future pupils.
-Also to develop capacity to collaborate on joint projects across the RLC that develops school to school working and proliferation of good practice.
+- Rhyl Learning Community (RLC) - develop capacity to collaborate on joint projects across the RLC that develops school to school working and proliferation of good practice.

 It is not appropriate for the school to publish a detailed plan as it could identify individual pupils.